 9. Empty vitamin or pill bottles for storing plants.
 These are great for a plethora of reasons.
 First, if I store new plants in a bag, they are likely to get crushed, or mixed with other plants.
 The bottles come in many different sizes– many are big enough for most root vegetables and many are small enough to fit a delicate spring beauty without taking up a lot of space.
 The bottles are super light weight since they are made of plastic, so they are easy to carry.
 They screw shut so they won’t mistakenly open in your bag dumping dirt or berry juice everywhere.
 The best part is that it is easy to shuffle through your bag if everything is in a container versus having everything in bags that easily get tangled.
 And lastly, they can be easily cleaned whereas plastic bags cannot.

 10. Bottle of activated charcoal and a bottle of milk thistle extract (insurance policies in case you or someone else eats something they are not supposed to.
-These are not useful for everything, but if you find yourself too far away from professional care, they may save your life).
+These are not useful for everything and won’t necessarily save you, but if you find yourself too far away from professional care, you’ll be happy you have something to try).

 11. Water bottle